 • Each grant recipient shall maintain accurate and complete financial records.
 If volunteer time is part of the grant, a log of volunteers and hours worked must be submitted with the final report.
 Use state estimates for volunteer costs for time.

-• All grantee's work must comply with all federal, local, and state laws and rules that apply to said project.
+• All grantee's work must comply with all federal, local, and state laws and rules that apply.

 Timeline for Grant Applications